q-rapids/qrapids-eval/README.md

 ```

-The metric is then computed as:
+The metric (percentage of files having tolerable complexity) is then computed as:

 ```
 metric=complexity.good / ( complexity.good + complexity.bad ) = 53 / ( 53 + 0 ) = 100%
 ```
-This is the percentage of files having tolerable complexity.

 ### projects/default/factors.properties
 The factors.properties file defines factors to compute along with their properties.